 What was the lowest price received?

 What was the highest price received?

+Do you have any contracts that charge almond growers on a per frame basis or financially reward beekeepers for providing high grade colonies?
+Yes or no. Please explain

+For how many years have you been using contracts that reward beekeeper for providing high grade colonies?

 What percentage of the hives that you broker for are managed year round in California exclusively?

-What percentage of the almonds growers that you supplied with bees this year, did you supply bees to last year as well?

-What percentage of beekeepers that you brokered for did you broker for last year as well?